Azure/azure-sdk-for-java/sdk/monitor/azure-monitor-query/LargeLogQuery.md

 based upon the approximate* maximum amount of rows to be present in each query.
 The other function splits the query into multiple smaller queries based upon the approximate* maximum size of the data in bytes to be present in each query.

-_*If multiple rows have the exact same TimeGenerated, the queries in the batch query may exceed the maximum amount of rows/bytes_
+_*If multiple rows have the exact same `TimeGenerated` (or another timestamp column), the queries in the batch query may exceed the maximum amount of rows/bytes_

 #### Splitting by Rows